 When coming from Hakone-Yumoto, take a Togendai bound Hakone Tozan Bus on line T to Sengoku (20 minutes, 750 yen, covered by the Hakone Free Pass), where you can transfer to the Odakyu Hakone Highway Bus (see above).

-Alternatively, Hakone Tozan Bus operates almost hourly, direct buses between Yunessun, Gora Station and the Gotemba Premium Outlets (bus lines S, L and M, 45 minutes, 990 yen, covered by the Hakone Free Pass).
+Alternatively, Hakone Tozan Bus operates almost hourly, direct buses between Yunessun, Gora Station and the Gotemba Premium Outlets (bus lines S, L and M, 45 minutes, 990 yen from Gora Station, covered by the Hakone Free Pass).

 From Tokyo by bus

-There are one or two direct buses per day each from Tokyo Station, Shinjuku Station and Shinagawa Station to the outlets.
-The one way trip takes about 90 minutes and costs 1650 yen.
-A round trip ticket is available for 2880 yen and includes a coupon book and special gift.
-Note that these buses require advance reservations.
+There are one to five direct buses per day each from Tokyo Station, Shinjuku Station, Ikebukuro Station and Shinagawa Station to the outlets.
+The one way trip takes about 90 minutes and costs around 1700 yen.
+A round trip ticket is available for around 3000 yen.
+Note that some of these buses require advance reservations.

 Alternatively, frequent buses from Tokyo and Shinjuku Stations in direction of Hakone and Shizuoka stop at the Tomei-Gotemba IC along the way, from where it is a short, free shuttle bus ride to the outlets.
 The one way trip to Gotemba takes about 100 minutes and costs around 1600 yen.
 Less frequent buses to Gotemba also depart from Haneda Airport and Narita Airport.

 The fastest method is to take the Mount Fuji Limited Express from Odakyu Shinjuku Station to Gotemba Station and transfer to the free shuttle bus to the outlets.
 The trip takes around 100 minutes and costs about 2800 yen.
 Since this train partly travels over non-JR railway tracks, Japan Rail Pass holders must pay a supplement fee when using this train.